GithubUserAccountAmazing/the-amari-project/README.md

 Outside of the prompts listed during the testing phase, this project did not look into using other prompts to produce faces.
 These images were also not upscaled after being generated.
 It is probable that higher quality faces could be produced with modified prompts and upscaling.
 It is probable that img2img could be a powerful tool as well.<br><br>

-## What's next?

- <br>I'm currently doing tests to see how <b>very</b> large training sets will affect the generated results.

- The results of these tests will be posted and merged into this repository when completed.